DAMO-NLP-SG/Video-LLaMA/README.md

 <a target="_blank"><img src="figs/top_logo.png" alt="Video-LLaMA" style="width: 50%; min-width: 200px; display: block; margin: auto;"></a>
 </p>

-# Video-LLaMA
-Video-LLaMA: A Video-Grounded Instruction-Following Large Language Model
+# Video-LLaMA: A Video-Grounded Instruction-Following Large Language Model
 <!-- **Video-LLaMA: A Video-Grounded Instruction-Following Large Language Model** -->

 This is the repo for the Video-LLaMA project, which is working on empowering large language models with video understanding capability.